2008

 2016 SOLD for £ 7.1M by Christie's

 Born in Romania, Adrian Ghenie was 12 at the fall of Ceausescu.
-Having become an artist he compares the new sanitized and shiny lifestyle with the dark and tragic past that he has known and of which we must not forget the inhumanity.
+Having become an artist he compares the new sanitized and shiny lifestyle with the dark and tragic dictatorship that he has known and of which we must not forget the inhumanity.
+He understands and expresses the fragility of modern life where political horror remains possible.

 On October 6, 2016, Christie's for £ 7.1M from a lower estimate of £ 1M Nickelodeon, oil and acrylic on canvas painted in 2008, lot 5.
 This very large diptych 238 x 414 cm overall was the centerpiece of a 2009 exhibition significantly entitled Darkness for an hour.

 A group of men are standing.
 Most of them look towards a screen.
-In a basic room, they watch a movie of the old days.
+In a banal room, they watch a movie of the old days.
 We guess their intentions and commitments.
-With their long coats, they personify the dark hours of the nomenklatura.
+With their old-fashioned hats and long coats, they personify the dark hours of the nomenklatura.
+They indeed destroyed their own lives by destroying the others.

 On October 6, 2016, Christie's for £ 7.1M from a lower estimate of £ 1M Nickelodeon, oil and acrylic on canvas painted in 2008, lot 5.
 This very large diptych 238 x 414 cm overall was the centerpiece of a 2009 exhibition significantly entitled Darkness for an hour.

 A group of men are standing.
 Most of them look towards a screen.
-In a basic room, they watch a movie of the old days.
+In a banal room, they watch a movie of the old days.
 We guess their intentions and commitments.
-With their long coats, they personify the dark hours of the nomenklatura.
+With their old-fashioned hats and long coats, they personify the dark hours of the nomenklatura.
+They indeed destroyed their own lives by destroying the others.

 2